March 3, 2017

 Second, the president's protestations that increasing fossil fuel production will bring a high-growth economy notwithstanding, the administration wouldn't dare endanger the explosive growth in the clean energy sector, not if the President wants to have any chance of re-election anyway.
-Drumpf's people at least of some of them read the business news as much as anyone, and have seen the headlines: "Solar is providing twice as many jobs in the U.S. as coal", "Wind energy installed more electric generating capacity in 2015 than any other energy source in the U.S." and "The solar and wind industries are each creating jobs at a rate 12 times faster than that of the rest of the U.S. economy."
+Trump's people--at least of some of them read the business news--very likely have seen the ever-present headlines: "Solar is providing twice as many jobs in the U.S. as coal", "Wind energy installed more electric generating capacity in 2015 than any other energy source in the U.S." and "The solar and wind industries are each creating jobs at a rate 12 times faster than that of the rest of the U.S. economy."
 In addition, numerous red states, including Texas, Oklahoma and Iowa, depend on the economic vitality provided by clean energies such as wind.
 Governors of those states won't be happy if Washington throws bones to traditional fuels at the expense of renewables.

 In close, certainly, our fight to save the world's climate became much more challenging with the inauguration of the new U.S. president.
 However, we mustn't lose sight of the potential silver linings inherent in any major event, albeit a distressing one.
 Indeed, they may be all we can hold on to for some time as we live out our days.

 As we celebrate the life and achievements of Martin Luther King, Jr. today, Climate First! posts a letter that the famed civil rights leader might have written to today’s climate activists.

 Dear Climate Activists:

 I write because I understand that many in your movement are presently disillusioned, even despairing, of the current state of affairs in the United States regarding climate protection.
 And, maybe, you have every right to be so.